rsommerard/wifidirect/single-host/README.md

 ### dclean.py

-Removes the info file and the log files
+Removes the info file and the log folder
 It also kills all running containers and deletes stopped containers.

 Usage: `./dclean.py`